octochet/ATM/README.md

 Contains authentication, main menu and perform transactions methods.
 All of this is utilized in the run method which will run the ATM.

+It Authenticates the user credentials, displays the Main Menu, creates a transaction based on the user's choice, performs the transaction.
 The methods are listed below ,
 ```
 private void authenticateUser()